6 Ways Candidates Try To Outsmart A Remote Proctored Assessment

 #3.
 Getting other users to take the test on their computer

-What’s the best part about taking online tests?
+What’s the best part about take-home coding tests?
 Well, it doesn’t necessarily have to be you that’s taking them.
 Your coding prodigy of a best friend, or perhaps that bespectacled kid in class who hibernates in the library, could take them for you, all for a quick buck.

 Fixes: Randomized webcam snapshots, IP Address Lock, Automatic impersonation detection.